 Upon reconsideration of Jupiter in Leo, we might recognize a pattern: the king of the gods, the king of planets, and the king of beasts.
 Tiphareth also has “kingly” connotations.
 We don’t see a king, however, in Waite and Colman Smith’s illustration.
 Waite, though, goes out of his way to specifically tell us the man on horseback might be the king’s courier.
 This seems reasonable: after all, we already have four cards dedicated to kings; some of the majors could also be said to be kingly.
 Why make a “six” a king?.

-Where Waite drives the Six of Wands over a cliff is the point at which he turns it into sublimal proselytizing for mystical Christianity.
+Where Waite drives the Six of Wands over a cliff is the point at which he turns it into sublimal proselytizing for Christian mysticism.
 Waite adds one more king, namely, “The King of Kings,” Christus Invictus, to the mix.
 And the message his courier carries is the Gospel.

 Wait.
 What?
 This may actually take less explaining than might appear.
 First though, we have to acknowledge the work of Marcus Katz and Tali Goodwin.
 They recognized the RWS Sun card as having more to do with Christ and the Book of Revelations than with Helios, the Sun god of ancient Egypt, the original Sun King.
 In Vol II Issue 7 Spring 2016 of the Tarosophist Magazine, Katz and Goodwin found a figurative link between the child on horseback of the RWS Sun card and Revelations, 19:11-16, which says: